Celia Sánchez: Early life

 Sánchez was born in Media Luna, Oriente, Cuba, but eventually moved to Pilón, Cuba.
 Her father, Dr. Manuel Sánchez, was a doctor, and she grew up in relative affluence.
 Her mother, Acacia, died early in her childhood.
 At age six she started suffering with neurosis.
 She was one of eight children.
 She was well-educated but never attended university.
 After high school, Sánchez continuously helped with her father's practice until she began to focus on the Cuban Revolution alongside Fidel Castro.
-Her father's occupation as a doctor and working with him, provided her with a cover and connections to become a discreet member of the 26th of July Movement.
+Her father's occupation as a doctor and working with him, provided her with a cover and connections to become a discreet member of the 26th of July Movement.Sánchez wanted to be more politically active after seeing the impact of the Batista military coup on March 10, 1952.

 Cuban Revolution

 The Cuban Revolution was a movement organized to overthrow the U.S. aligned dictator Fulgencio Batista.
 Castro received help from Argentinian Che Guevara as well as Celia Sánchez, Frank País, and the Cuban people.
 Sánchez was a founder of the Cuban revolution and considered to be a heroine who would, later on, continue to serve in office as secretary to the presidency of the Council of Ministers and in the Department of Services of the Council of State.